LED – LIGHT EMITTING DIODE

 - Most common anode (+) lead is longer than cathode (–)

 - What if led legs were cut?
-When you look LED closely you find two metallic parts inside.
-One part is smaller than other part, is led anode (+) terminal.
+When you look at the LED closely you find two metallic parts inside.
+One part is smaller than the other part, it is an LED anode (+) terminal.

-- If LED is not visible clearly inside then you will find a flat surface one of the side of the LED this terminal is cathode (–).
+- If the LED is not visible clearly inside then you will find a flat surface one of the sides of the LED this terminal is cathode (–).

 TESTING OF LED

-First of all check the connectivity of path.
-Take multi-meter rotate the knob at diode symbol or sound symbol (which is also used for checking connectivity of path if) in multi-meter.
+First of all check the connectivity of the path.
+Take the multimeter rotate the knob at the diode symbol or sound symbol (which is also used for checking connectivity of path if) in the multimeter.

-Now join the red and black wire of multi-meter you will hear a buzzer sound which shows yes connectivity is present.
+Now join the red and black wire (of multimeter) and you will hear a buzzer sound which shows yes connectivity is present.
 You can check it with two ends of wire, connected red and black terminals of multi-meter to different ends of wire you will hear buzzer sound.